SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 The scattered points near the x-axis are residuals between the curve fit and the collected data.
 The fit heuristic was to visually center the dots around the x-axis.

+## Uncertainties
+Because each fit was done manually, the absolute error was difficult to estimate because there was no correct answer.
+Instead, error was taken as the precision at which the number was considered "close enough" by the

 ## Charge Stored

 # Time Constant with Various Components